In terms of hygiene, there are few places that compare less favourably on the disgusting-o-meter than a public toilet.

 Herpes needs a mucous membrane to get itself into the human body, like those found within the mouth, vagina and anus.
 On a hard surface like a toilet seat, the virus simply dies in about ten seconds, making transmission to another human nigh on impossible.

-The same goes for other sexually transmittable diseases: syphilis, gonorrhea, chlamydia, HIV and AIDS – there isn’t a single recorded case of any type of STI ever being transmitted via a toilet seat because it simply isn’t practically possible.
+The same goes for other sexually transmittable diseases, such as syphilis, gonorrhea and chlamydia – there isn’t a single recorded case of any type of STI ever being transmitted via a toilet seat because it simply isn’t practically possible.

 Even pubic lice (read: crabs), while able to survive in towels and on clothes for longer periods than, say, a bacterium, can’t cling to smooth surfaces like the seat of a toilet, or porcelain.